Boost C++ Libraries

 The third argument is a completion token, and this is used by co_spawn() to produce a completion handler with signature void(std::exception_ptr, R).
 This completion handler is invoked with the result of the coroutine once it has finished.
 In the above example we pass a completion token type, boost::asio::detached, which is used to explicitly ignore the result of an asynchronous operation.

 In this example the body of the coroutine is implemented in the echo function.
-When the use_awaitable completion token is passed to an asynchronous operation, the operation's initiating function returns an awaitable that may be used with the co_await keyword:
+When an asynchronous operation is called without explicitly specifying a completion token, the default completion token deferred is used.
+This causes the operation's initiating function to return a deferred asynchronous operation object that may be used with the co_await keyword:

 std::size_t n = co_await socket.async_read_some(boost::asio::buffer(data), boost::asio::use_awaitable);